iotahacodes/GoLangTutorial/006_bitShifting/README.md

 # 002_shortDeclarationOperator

-UAbout shifting bits and using iota.
+About shifting bits and using iota.